gaggle/gaggle/source/_posts/2016-the-trouble-with-python-packaging.md

 But then I go store the list of dependencies with `pip freeze` and hang on why am I seeing transient dependencies??

-E.g. lets say I want to use the `twisted` library:
+E.g. let's say I want to use the `twisted` library:
 ```
 (venv) python-virtualenv-experiment $ pip install twisted
 (venv) python-virtualenv-experiment $ pip freeze > requirements.txt